Xylitol poisoning in dogs & how to keep your dog safe

 Avoid giving them any baked goods or any of the ingredients listed above, especially if they contain sweeteners.

 It’s a good idea to store these products high up, preferably in a cupboard or drawer that your dog can’t open.
 Be extra careful with things like chewing gum that could easily fall out of your hand and into your dog’s way.

-You should remain calm, visit your vet immediately and remember to bring the wrapper of the product your dog has eaten.
+Remain calm, visit your vet right away and take the wrapper of whatever your dog ate with you.

-If you get your dog to the vets early enough, the vet will be able to induce vomiting and remove most of the toxic product from your dog’s stomach.
-Afterwards, your dog will likely be put onto an intravenous drip to correct their blood sugar levels.
+If you get your dog to the practice early enough, the vet will be able to induce vomiting to remove most of the toxic product from your dog’s stomach.
+Afterwards, your dog will likely be put onto an intravenous drip to stablise their blood sugar levels.

 If the reaction spreads to your dog’s liver, they may require specialist treatment.

 Sorbitol is another sugar alcohol but is less toxic than xylitol.
 Still, it can cause stomach issues in dogs and is best avoided.

 - Low-calorie or "light" yoghurts

 - Certain baked goods like cookies and cakes